-Morgan Stanley (MS), owner of the world’s biggest brokerage, sees a potential three-level credit- rating downgrade from Moody’s Investors Service as manageable, Chief Financial Officer Ruth Porat said.
+Morgan Stanley (MS:US), owner of the world’s biggest brokerage, sees a potential three-level credit- rating downgrade from Moody’s Investors Service as manageable, Chief Financial Officer Ruth Porat said.

 “We’ve done a lot to narrow the impact of any potential ratings change,” Porat said in an interview today.
 “Our view is that the potential outcomes are manageable, and I think our clients understand that.”